cysouw/diathesis/text/c08_preverbs.md

 ### [ NpA | NAp ] Preverb applicative+*in* antipassive {#sec:preverb-applicative-in-antipassive}

 The diathesis from *füllen* 'to fill' [@next a] to *einfüllen* 'to fill into' [@next b] is an example of a ~~joined meronym~~ object exchange (cf, [@sec:intro-promoted-object-exchange]).
 The original accusative object (*Flasche* 'bottle') is changed into an optional *in* prepositional phrase, while an optional *mit* prepositional phrase (*Schnaps* 'liquor') is changed to accusative object.
-Semantically, the role of new accusative object (i.e. the liquid, *Schnaps*) is always a part ('meronym') of the old object role (i.e. the container, *Flasche*).
+Semantically, the role of new accusative object (i.e. the liquid, *Schnaps*) is always a part ("meronym") of the old object role (i.e. the container, *Flasche*).
 Additionally, the verb describes a process in which the meronym is connected to the holonym.
-So the new object in this diathesis is always a 'joined' meronym'.
+So the new object in this diathesis is always a "joined" meronym'.

 ::: ex
 - Er hat die Flasche (mit Schnaps) gefüllt.